What is No Sale No Fee Conveyancing?

 4. Gazumping

 Gazumping occurs when a seller has accepted an offer and later accepts a higher offer from another buyer.
 This can happen at any point during the buying process until the exchange of contracts.
+To avoid this, the buyer should ask the estate agent to remove the listing from the market as soon as possible.

 5. Difficulty Securing a Mortgage

-Even if a buyer has a Mortgage in Principle when making an offer on a home, it does not guarantee a mortgage from the lender.
+Even if a buyer has a Mortgage Agreement in Principle when making an offer on a home, it does not guarantee a mortgage from the lender.
 If a buyer’s financial circumstances change, they may find it difficult to secure a mortgage.
 This can delay the sale and even cause it to collapse completely.

 Is There an Alternative?

-As an alternative to no sale no fee conveyancing, you could consider Home Buyer Protection Insurance.
+As an alternative to no sale no fee conveyancing, you could consider Home Buyers Protection Insurance.
 This is an insurance policy designed to cover you if the sale falls through, allowing you to recoup some costs.
 These include valuation fees, mortgage fees and fees for searches and surveys.

 Compare Local Conveyancers